 (a) Assess user requirements for observations (Rolling Review of Requirements);

-(b) Perform an observation system gap analysis using OSCAR;
+(b) Perform an observation system gap analysis taking into account available tools and technologies (e.g. OSCAR/Surface, GIS applications);

-(c) Identify the required observational instrumentation to fill the identified gaps;
+(c) Identify the required observational sites and instrumentation to fill the identified gaps;

-(d) Design network topology and structure required to fill the identified gaps, taking into account the inclusion of external (so-called third-party) data sources;
+(d) Design network topology and structure to address the gaps, including integration of external (third-party) data sources;

-(e) Identify the associated human resources required (quantities and competencies) for the sustainable operation of the proposed observing programme;
+(e) Identify the associated human resources required (quantities and competencies) for the sustainable operation of the observing programme;

-(f) Identify the required supporting infrastructure (for example site, buildings, communications);
+(f) Identify the required supporting infrastructure ( e.g. sites, buildings, communications);

-(g) Prepare a fully costed life cycle plan for the sustainable operation of the proposed observing programme;
+(g) Prepare a fully costed life cycle plan for the sustainable operation of the observing programme;

 (h) Document in detail the proposed observing programme and develop the implementation plan;